When Monsters Strike!

 - Play games with them in the dark, such as “tag” with a flashlight.

-- If your child claims there is a region in the room where he thinks resides a “monster” visit the spot during the day with your child, and find out if there is something there causing a shadow to appear in the night.
-If so remove it.
+- If your child claims there is a region in the room where he thinks a “monster” resides, visit the spot along with your child during daylight hours.
+Find out if there is something causing a shadow to appear in the night and remove it.

-- Talk about your own fears, and let children know what you do to feel safe.
+- Talk about your own fears.
+Letting children know that being afraid is a normal part of the human experience can help them look at their fears more objectively.
+Explain what you do to make yourself relax and feel safe.
 Maybe you read the holy scriptures.
 If so, why not teach your child some comforting passages.

-- Make sure to eliminate sugar food intake during evening hours, since these can over stimulate the body.
+- Make sure to eliminate sugar intake during evening hours, since these can over stimulate the body and the imagination.

-- A relaxing bath with some aromatherapy oils like chamomile or lavender can definitely help to relax children.
+- A relaxing bath with some aromatherapy oils like chamomile or lavender can definitely help children to relax.

-- Reading bedtime stories that reassure children that they are safe, are also a good way to encourage children to sleep on their own, and to feel safe.
+- Reading bedtime stories that reassure children that they are safe, are also a good starting point to encourage children to sleep on their own, and to feel safe.

-- A book like “Where the Wild Things Are” are a great way to visit the subject of monsters in a creative and fun fashion.
+- Books like “Where the Wild Things Are” are a great way to visit the subject of monsters in a safe, creative fashion.

 - If you want to know more on relaxation strategies that can help children to feel safe and relax you can purchase the book MAKING SENSE OF CHILDREN’S SENSES now available in book stores near you.